nodemcu/nodemcu-firmware/tests/README.md

 * transfer the test program

-* run the test program with the `NTestTapOut` shim
+* run the test program with `NTest` shimmed to use the `NTestTapOut` output handler

 * summarize the results

+* return 0 if and only if all tests have passed

+This tool is quite flexible and takes a number of other options and flags controlling aspects of its behavior:

-Additional files may be transferred by specifing them before the test to run (e.g., `./tap-driver.expect a.lua b.lua NTest_foo.lua`).
+* Additional files, Lua or otherwise, may be transferred by specifing them before the test to run (e.g., `./tap-driver.expect a.lua b.lua NTest_foo.lua`); dually, a `-noxfer` flag will suppress transferring even the last file.
+All transferred files are moved byte-for-byte to the DUT's SPIFFS with names, but not directory components, preserved.

+* The `-lfs LFS.img` option need not be specified and, if not given, any existing `LFS` image will remain on the device for use by the test.

+* A `-nontestshim` flag will skip attempting to shim the given test program with `NTestTapOut`; the test program is expected to provide its own TAP output.
+The `-tpfx` argument can be used to override the leading `TAP: ` sigil used by the `NTestTapOut` output handler.

+* A `-runfunc` option indicates that the last argument is not a file to transfer but rather a function to be run.
+It will be invoked at the REPL with a single argument, the shimmed `NTest` constructor, unless `-nontestshim` is given, in which case the argument will be `nil`.

+* A `-notests` option suppresses running tests (making the tool merely another option for loading files to the device).

 Transfers will be significantly faster if [pipeutils](../lua_examples/pipeutils.lua) is available to `require` on the DUT, but a fallback strategy exists if not.
+We suggest either including `pipeutils` in LFS images, in SPIFFS, or as the first file to be transferred.

 # NodeMCU Testing Environment